brandon6457/regex/gist-template.md

 /regex/

-Where the slashes denote where the regular expresssion starts and ends.
+Where the slashes denote where the regular expression starts and ends.
 A flag can be used after the slash to give more guidelines for our matching.
 The flags are:

-g which stands for "global" which will allow for matching all the instances within a string that follow the matching guidelines set in the regular expression. m which stands for "multiline" which will search line by line rather than searching through a string as a whole. i which stands for "insensitive" will make the regular expression case-insensitive, so capitals and lower-case letters will not deture the matching.
+g which stands for "global" which will allow for matching all the instances within a string that follow the matching guidelines set in the regular expression. m which stands for "multiline" which will search line by line rather than searching through a string as a whole. i which stands for "insensitive" will make the regular expression case-insensitive, so capitals and lower-case letters will not deter the matching.

 ### Character Escapes

+Based on the regex email code /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ the character escapes are as follows:

+\d: Matches any digit (equivalent to [0-9])

+\.: Matches a period/dot character

+\-: Matches a hyphen-minus character (needs to be escaped within square brackets to avoid being interpreted as a range)

+[a-z0-9_\.-]: Matches any lowercase letter, digit, underscore, period or hyphen-minus character

+[a-z\.]: Matches any lowercase letter or period character (used in the TLD of the email domain)

+Note that the backslashes () are used to escape the special meaning of certain characters and treat them as literal characters in the regex pattern.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+This tutorial was written by [Brandon Morgan](https://github.com/brandon6457).
+By clicking on my name, you can view other repositories that I have created and contributed to.